 Q: What does Polychromatic Studio do?

-A: Polychromatic Studio is a two-person local photography business located in Reno, NV.
+A: Polychromatic Studio is a local photography business located in Reno, NV.
 We are absolutely non-corporate; we are independent photographers that provide photography services for the Reno-Sparks area.
 We specialize in fashion, modeling and commercial photography, although we also cater to individuals, families and couples (weddings, modeling, engagement, family, graduation/senior portraits).
 We are currently seeking individuals who can effectively work as marketers and brand ambassadors to add to our clientele.
 Simply put, if you can identify and land a sale, you will get a percentage of that sale.
 If you are interested, please familiarize yourself with the rest of the site using the links at the top of this page to get a better understanding of the work we do and what we're about.

 Q: What types of skills and qualifications do I need?